 Does educational leave (Bildungskarenz) still exist?

 No. Educational leave expired on 31.03.2025, and since 01.04.2025 no new applications are possible.
 Since 2026 the Weiterbildungszeit applies as the successor model.
+Anyone with an agreement concluded before the cut-off date could use the old rules to the end.

 What is the difference between Bildungskarenz and Weiterbildungszeit?